ApSense: Data-driven Algorithm in PPG-based Sleep Apnea Sensing: Data Preparation

-This work evaluates the proposed DL and SOTA ML methods in two widely used PSG datasets: Multi-Ethnic Study of Atherosclerosis (MESA) \cite{10.5665/sleep.4732} and Heart Biomarker Evaluation in Apnea Treatment (HeartBEAT) \cite{LEWIS201759}.
-Both consist of PPG signal in red color wavelength, which is in the interest of our study \cite{10.1093/jamia/ocy064}.
+Two widely used PSG datasets in this study are the Multi-Ethnic Study of Atherosclerosis (MESA) \cite{10.5665/sleep.4732} and Heart Biomarker Evaluation in Apnea Treatment (HeartBEAT) \cite{LEWIS201759}.
+Both consist of PPG signals in red color wavelength, which is in the interest of our study \cite{10.1093/jamia/ocy064}.

-MESA is a six-center longitudinal collaborative project supported by the NHLBI that examined factors related to the development of subclinical CVD and the progression of subclinical to CVD.
-In this work, we utilize MESA version 0.3.0, the people in the sleep exam between 2010 and 2012, which included a full overnight unattended PSG.
+MESA is a six-center longitudinal collaborative project supported by the NHLBI that examined factors related to the development of subclinical cardiovascular disease (CVD) and the progression of subclinical CVD to CVD.
+In this work, we utilize MESA version 0.3.0, which consists of sleep exams conducted between 2010 and 2012 and includes full overnight unattended PSG.

-HeartBEAT is a multi-center Phase II randomized controlled trial that evaluated the effects of Positive Airway Pressure (PAP) therapy over a three-month intervention period in patients with CVD or CVD risk factors and moderate to severe OSA; AHI ranged from 15 to 50.
+HeartBEAT is a multi-center Phase II randomized controlled trial that evaluated the effects of Positive Airway Pressure (PAP) therapy over a three-month intervention period in patients with CVD or CVD risk factors and moderate to severe OSA (AHI ranged from 15 to 50).
 The study's primary outcome was a 24-hour blood pressure profile.

-To control the experiment according to the scope of work, we only consider people with good PSG signal quality in this study.
-In the case of MESA, we include people whose quality of all sensors was good for over six hours and the entire sleep time.
-On the other hand, HeartBEAT contains much less amount of samples, so we have PSG in which the quality was good for at least four hours.
-Table \ref{table:demo} summarizes the patients' demographic from both datasets, including the apnea-hypopnea index (AHI).
+To control the experiment according to the scope of work, we only consider people with good PSG signal quality graded by the publisher in this study.
+In the case of MESA, we include subjects whose quality of all signals is good for over six hours of the entire sleep time or equivalently assessed with an \emph{outstanding} grade (score $= 7$) according to its data documentation guide.
+While HeartBEAT contains much less amount of samples, we choose subjects whose signal quality is good for at least four hours or equivalently graded as at least \emph{excellent} grade (score $\geq5$).
+Table \ref{table:demo} summarizes the patients' demographics from both datasets, including the apnea-hypopnea index (AHI).
 Figure \ref{fig:AHI} shows the distributions of AHI from the samples used in this study.

-\subsection{PPG-Based Apnea Event Annotation}
+\subsection{PPG-based Apnea Event Annotation}